This page introduces you to UK Competition Policy, and links you to other pages which provide more detail.

 - ... or protect firms in key industries or disadvantaged regions;

-On the other hand, large manufacturing companies, companies which are subsidised, or companies which dominate an industry can too easily become complacent and inefficient; and they may go even further and exploit their positions in order to charge higher prices and make excessive profits.
+On the other hand, large manufacturing companies, businesses which are protected or subsidised, or companies which dominate an industry, can too easily become complacent and inefficient; and they may go even further and exploit their positions in order to charge higher prices and make excessive profits.
 Governments in all modern economies have accordingly developed a range of policies which seek to balance one need (to grow large and efficient companies) against the other need (to protect customers against exploitation).
-These policies target these
+These policies target these ...

 Seven Types of Potentially Anti-Competitive Behaviour